askkaz/docs/develop/channel-development/video-playback.md

 End Sub
 ```

 After, all that’s left is to play the video and make it visible.

-## Map the Back Button
+## 3. Map the back button

 To make sure that the user is able to navigate back to the `RowList`, we have to set a function that maps our Back button to leave the video.
 To do this we will use the `onKeyEvent()` function.
 In this function, we hide the video and stop it from playing when the back button on the controller is pressed so that we can go back to the `RowList`.